Some links in this post are affiliate links. I get a small cut if you buy, but it doesn’t cost you anything extra.

 iDOO doesn’t have a first-party seed pod catalog worth speaking of.
 You’re either buying generic third-party pods, buying blank sponges and sourcing your own seeds, or doing some version of DIY.
 That’s fine if you’re already a hydro person who has nutrient solution on hand and knows what sponge sizes fit.
 But for someone who just wants to plug in a kit and grow herbs?
 It adds friction.

 AeroGarden’s seed pod catalog is the opposite situation.
 There are dozens of kits, herbs, salad greens, peppers, cherry tomatoes, flowers.
 They sell nutrients, replacement pods, everything.
-The pod prices are genuinely annoying (a 6-pod herb kit runs you around $15-20, which adds up fast), but at least the ecosystem exists.
+The pod prices are annoying (a 6-pod herb kit runs you around $15-20, which adds up fast), but at least the catalog exists.
 You can also use third-party pods or DIY with AeroGarden systems pretty easily, so you’re not locked in.

 The pod prices being a ripoff is a real grievance.
 But the availability of official kits is a real advantage for beginners who don’t want to figure out nutrient ratios on week one.
+If you do want to go the DIY route on nutrients, I’ve tested a few options and written up the cheaper AeroGarden nutrient alternatives that actually hold up.

 Real-world grow results

 Sometime last spring I had both a budget competitor and my AeroGarden Harvest running at the same time on my shelf.
 I was doing a side-by-side with basil and a mixed lettuce blend.
-The kitchen was kind of a mess at the time because we were in the middle of reorganizing and I had nowhere else to put anything, so the whole setup felt more chaotic than usual.
+The kitchen was kind of a mess at the time because I was in the middle of reorganizing and I had nowhere else to put anything, so the whole setup felt more chaotic than usual.

 The lettuce was honestly pretty comparable in both systems for the first few weeks.
 After that, the AeroGarden edged ahead, fuller leaves, less tip burn, which I’ve written about separately because tip burn is its own rabbit hole (see how to grow lettuce in an AeroGarden without tip burn if you’re already dealing with that).
 The basil in the budget unit grew fine but got a bit stretched by week six or seven.

 Could’ve been the light.
 Could’ve been the nutrients I was using.
-I’m genuinely not sure it was a fair test because of the kitchen chaos, so take that for what it’s worth.
+I’m not sure it was a fair test because of the kitchen chaos, so take that for what it’s worth.

 The fan thing